Icinga/icinga2/doc/8-migration.md

 The Icinga 2 escalation does not replace the current running notification.
-In Icinga 1.x it's required to copy the contacts from the service notification to the escalation to garantuee the normal notifications once an escalation happens.
+In Icinga 1.x it's required to copy the contacts from the service notification to the escalation to guarantee the normal notifications once an escalation happens.
 That's not necessary with Icinga 2 only requiring an additional notification object for the escalation itself.